Academic Regulations

 APPEALS

-Undergraduate and Graduate students may dispute substantive or procedural academic matters, including grades, evaluation of comprehensive examinations and other program requirements, decisions about the student’s continuation in any program, or concerning any other decision with respect to the application of academic regulations and requirements to a student.
+Undergraduate and graduate students may dispute substantive or procedural academic matters, including grades; evaluation of comprehensive examinations and other program requirements; decisions about the student’s continuation in any program; or any other decision with respect to the application of academic regulations and requirements to a student.

-A Graduate student wishing to appeal a decision made by the Faculty through the GDAAC should submit an appeal, in written form, to the Graduate Academic Appeals Board (GAAB) via the School of Graduate Studies (SGS).
+A graduate student wishing to appeal a decision made by the Faculty should submit an appeal, in written form, to the Graduate Academic Appeals Board (GAAB) via the School of Graduate Studies (SGS).

-Students may not appeal admissions decisions, fees and the voluntary withdrawal from a graduate program.
+Students may not appeal admissions decisions, fees and or the voluntary withdrawal from a graduate program.

 • Students must first attempt to resolve the matter with the instructor or other person whose ruling is in question.

-• Should the matter not be resolved and should the student wish to pursue it, the student must discuss the matter with the Associate Dean, Academic.
+• If the matter is not resolved and the student wishes to pursue it further, the student must discuss the matter with the Associate Dean, Academic.

 • Students are eligible to submit an appeal within 8 weeks of the occurrence of the ruling they wish to appeal against.